pemami4911/pemami4911.github.io/_posts/paper-summaries/2017-02-12-gans-irl-ebm.markdown

 Since energy-based models are a more general form of the Maximum Entropy IRL problem, the authors also were able to show a direct connection between GANs and EBMs.
 Since the primary challenge of training EBMs is estimating the partition function from the Boltzmann distribution, it is shown how GANs can be used to derive unbiased estimates.
 Specifically, the generator is trained to produce samples with minimal energy from the data, and the discriminator acts as parameterized energy function whose objective is to maximize the log likelihood of the data.
 From the two learned distributions, the partition function can be estimated.

+No experiments are provided in this paper, so the efficacy of using GANs for IRL remain to be seen.

+Guided Cost Learning Demo:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/hXxaepw0zAw" frameborder="0" allowfullscreen></iframe>

 ## Notes

 In Section 2.3.2.
 Guided Cost Learning, we have the following importance sampling formulation of the cost function, where the data is modeled as a Boltzmann distribution: